mbloms/academy-git-101-backwards/excercises/00-basics.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-The next step is to add it to the staging area ("staging" it) using the add command.
+The next step is to add it to the staging area ("staging" it) using the `git add` command.
 After this, the status command will say that one change is ready to be commited:

 ```bash
 $ git add file1.txt